SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

-Yeah.
-So again on the this retail finance slide, right.
-So I was just looking at the outstanding per borrower which is steadily coming down, right?
-I mean by 40, 50% to 92,000 odd one 68000 earlier.
-So just wanted to understand what what have we changed in last three, four quarter which is leading to this of steep fall in the outstanding per borrower in the retail finance.
+Yes.
+So again, on this retail finance slide, right?
+So I was just looking at the outstanding per borrower, which is steadily coming down, right?
+I mean it fell also by 40%, 50% to INR92,000-odd versus INR168,000 earlier.
+So just wanted to understand what has been changed in last three, four quarters, which is leading to this steep fall in the outstanding per borrower in the retail finance?

 Ganesh Narayanan

-Okay, got it.
-So basically you are highlighting that incremental growth in retail finance is actually coming from JG Customer.
-But for all regulatory purposes,
+Okay.
+Got it.
+So basically, you are highlighting that incremental growth in retail finance is actually coming from JLG customer, but for all regulatory purposes–

 Ganesh Narayanan

-so around 10, 10% of our customers every year will move or graduate into retail finance is our estimation at this point,
+Yes.
+So around 10% of our customers every year will move or graduate into retail finance is our estimation at this point of time.

-nobody in that graduated customer ticket size will be higher.
+But in that graduated customer, the ticket size will be higher, no?

 Ganesh Narayanan

-Business has to be visible, has to be certain size.
-The living standards should be certain of certain categories.
+Yes.
+There are two types of graduation.
+One is where there is clear demonstrability of the customer with respect to their cash flows.
+Business has to be visible, has to be a certain size.
+The living standards should be certain — of certain categories.
 There are a few other credit parameters that are important where you underwrite a larger ticket size.
-If some of these are not available but we still see the income is greater than 3 lakhs then that’s a smaller ticket.
-So we do graduate them but with a smaller ticket size role.
-That’s the reason.
+If some of these are not available, but we still see the income is greater than INR3 lakhs, then that’s a smaller ticket size.
+So we do graduate them, but with a smaller ticket size loan, that’s the reason.

 Got it.
-Got it.
-But then in that case the customer will stay come in center meeting or I mean how you will
+But then in that case, the customer will stay strong in center meeting or I mean, how you will treat that customer…

 Ganesh Narayanan